leo-project/leofs/docs/RFCS/data_protection/ssec.md

 * 256-bit, Key Encryption Key
 * Initialization Vector *(Nonce)*

-A needle *(LeoObjectStorage Data Format)* includes those items which are **stored into the metadata section** in order to be able to transform metadata to each other for durability.
+A needle *(LeoObjectStorage Data Format)* includes those items which are **stored in the custom-metadata section** in order to be able to transform metadata to each other for durability.
 See [LeoFS Documentation / Architecture / LeoStorage - Data Structure](https://leo-project.net/leofs/docs/architecture/leo_storage/#data-structure).

 LeoStorage receives an encryption key information when LeoGateway requests **READ operation**, then it looks up the metadata which includes the encryption information and the object, then the object is decrypted based on **the encryption algorithm**, **the encryption key**, and **the initialization vector**, finally, it returns the decrypted object to LeoGateway.